 - Housing of adult zebrafish (greater than 14 dpf) outside of OAR vivaria must be described and justified in the Animal Protocol and approved by the IACUC

-- If unfamiliar with zebrafish protocols please contact an OAR veterinarian
+- If unfamiliar with zebrafish husbandry practices please contact an OAR veterinarian for guidance